Opentrons/opentrons/api/docs/v2/new_examples.rst

                     tip_racks=[tiprack_1])
                 # transfer 100 µL from well A1 to well B1
                 p300.transfer(volume=100, plate['A1'], plate['B1'])
+                p300.drop_tip()

         The code above accomplishes the same thing as the sample below but perhaps a little more efficiently.
-It doesn't require the :ref:`basic commands <v2-atomic-commands>` such as :py:meth:`~.InstrumentContext.pick_up_tip`, :py:meth:`~.InstrumentContext.aspirate`, or :py:meth:`~.InstrumentContext.dispense` to move liquid around a well plate.
+It doesn't require the :ref:`basic commands <v2-atomic-commands>` such as :py:meth:`~.InstrumentContext.pick_up_tip`, :py:meth:`~.InstrumentContext.aspirate`, or :py:meth:`~.InstrumentContext.dispense` to move liquid between well plates.
+However, the following commands are useful because they give you exceptionally precise control over your robot.

         .. code-block:: python
             :substitutions: